shawnweisfeld/FY18P20Labs/AzureIaaS/KubernetesContainers/step01.md

 ### Login to your Azure subscription and create a new resource group

-For simplicity's sake, we will use the same name for the Resource Group and the DNS Prefix.
-To prevent DNS name collisions, make sure to suffix RESOURCE_GROUP with your username
+*NOTE: For simplicity's sake, we will use the same name for the Resource Group and the DNS Prefix.
+To prevent DNS name collisions, make sure to suffix RESOURCE_GROUP with your username.  e.g. `RESOURCE_GROUP=my-k8s-cluster-thfalgou` *

 ```
 az login